valerino/fronTEENd/README.txt

   // which sets the needed environment and run the emulator, and use that for emuBinary) "emuBinary" : "/home/valerino/Downloads/daphne/daphnebin.sh",

-  // parameters to launch the emulator with. use %rom% for the rom name/absolute path(automatically choosen) and
+  // parameters to launch the emulator with. use %1%, %2%,... for the rom names/absolute paths and
-  // %rompath% (or %rompathslash for it to be os-dependent-slash-terminated) for the rom folder path "emuParams" : "%rom% vldp -framefile /media/valerino/daphne/vldp_dl/lair/lair.txt -homedir /media/valerino/daphne -ignore_aspect_ratio -blank_searches -min_seek_delay 1000 -seek_frames_per_ms 20 -fastboot -bank 0 11011001 -bank 1 00100111 -sound_buffer 2048",
+  // %path% (or %pathsep% for it to be os-dependent-slash-terminated) for the roms folder path "emuParams" : "%1% vldp -framefile /media/valerino/daphne/vldp_dl/lair/lair.txt -homedir /media/valerino/daphne -ignore_aspect_ratio -blank_searches -min_seek_delay 1000 -seek_frames_per_ms 20 -fastboot -bank 0 11011001 -bank 1 00100111 -sound_buffer 2048",

-  // true to strip path from the %rom% above (%rompath% should be specified aswell) "stripPath": false,
+  // true to strip path from the rom path (%path% should be specified aswell) "stripPath": false,

   // true to not check for exitcode when executing the emulator (may hide parameter errors, doublecheck executing